denizgenc/brief-karate-set/README.md

 To make it easy, make the button setting automatically move down a list so people don't have to keep clicking.
 To achieve that, you should also make sure that the game only records when a *new* button is pressed down, so as to slightly help with sloppily pianoing the buttons while setting.

-Package the program with py2exe or something similar.
+Package the program with py2exe or something similar (maybe PyInstaller).
 Read up on that.

 -----

 ### Build Instructions

+You should probably run `git clone https://github.com/denizgenc/briefkarateset.git` , then build, following these steps:

-1. Run py2exe
+1. Run py2exe/PyInstaller
 2. ...
 3. PROFIT!

+Most people should just download the builds I make though.
+Make sure to add a **DOWNLOAD** header for those peeps.

 -----